The Hole-y Land of Bagels

 Lox, Stocks and Bagels is at 368 E. 40th Avenue.
 Hours are Tuesday to Sunday from 7 am to 2 pm or until bagels are sold out.
 Check Facebook.com/LoxStocksBagels to see if they are sold out.
 For more information, visit LoxStocksBagels.com.

 The Lilly family recently experienced a tragedy, and friends have posted on social media such as the Eugene Foodies Facebook page that the best way to offer condolences is by supporting the restaurant.
+A GoFundMe was set up for the family to help with finances after their loss.